cwilmott/GEOGC183/docs/Week-09-Geodata.md

 #### Fill out your GeoJSON Feature Collection

 Now, repeat these steps for each address: <br>
-- Search for the address
+:material-arrow-right-bottom: Search for the address
-- Select the point tool
+:material-arrow-right-bottom: Select the point tool
-- Make a point
+:material-arrow-right-bottom: Make a point
-- Fill Out the Column Data
+:material-arrow-right-bottom: Fill Out the Column Data

 !!! warning
     Don't forget to save periodically to avoid losing your work. geojson.io has become finicky recently, but we haven't found a better replacement.
 To do this choose *Save > geoJSON*.
 Tell your instructor if you're one of the first to do this, so we can see where it is saving.